gjoeckel/otter/mcp-testing-patterns/demo-transformation-validation.md

-# MCP Testing Pattern - OTRS (Otter Test and Regeneration Sequence)
+# MCP Testing Pattern - Demo Transformation Validation

 ## Overview
-OTRS is a comprehensive testing sequence for validating cache regeneration and demo transformation functionality.
-This pattern was successfully executed during the demo transformation fix validation.
+This is a comprehensive testing sequence specifically for validating demo transformation functionality on the Reports page.
+This pattern was successfully executed during the demo transformation fix validation to ensure organization names display correctly with " Demo" suffix.

 **Note**: This document uses OTTER shorthand notation as defined in `OTTER-shorthand.md`:
 - **OTRS** = Otter Test and Regeneration Sequence